AP Explains: Why Ethiopia is suddenly on brink of civil war

 Two things occurred early Wednesday morning: Communications were cut in Ethiopia’s heavily armed northern Tigray region, and Abiy announced he had ordered troops to respond to an alleged deadly attack by Tigray’s forces on a military base there.
 Both sides have accused each other of initiating the fighting.

-And both stepped up pressure late Thursday.
-Ethiopia’s army said it was deploying troops from around the country to Tigray, and the Tigray leader alleged that fighter jets had bombed parts of the regional capital.
-“We are ready to be martyrs,” he said.
-Casualties have been reported on both sides.
+Both stepped up pressure Thursday.
+Ethiopia’s army said it was deploying troops from around the country to Tigray, and the Tigray leader announced that “we are ready to be martyrs.”
+Casualties were reported on both sides.
+And on Friday, the prime minister announced his government had carried out airstrikes in the “first round of operation” against the TPLF, while the Tigray region is increasingly cut off.

 Some experts have compared the confrontation to an inter-state war, with two large and well-trained forces and little sign of backing down.
 Ethiopia is one of Africa’s most well-armed nations, and the Tigray People’s Liberation Front dominated Ethiopia’s military and government before Abiy took office in 2018.
 It has plenty of conflict experience from Ethiopia’s years-long border war with Eritrea, next door to the Tigray region, and the International Crisis Group estimates that the TPLF’s paramilitary force and local militia have some 250,000 troops.